Japan's share benchmark soars nearly 11% a day after massive sell-offs that shook Wall Street

 Even gold, which has a reputation for offering safety during tumultuous times, slipped about 1%.

+The Shanghai Composite index, largely bypassed by the drama of the day before, was up 0.2% at 2,865.06.

-That’s in part because traders began wondering if the damage has been so severe that the Federal Reserve will have to cut interest rates in an emergency meeting, before its next scheduled decision on Sept.
+Monday’s meltdowns reflected fears that damage to the economy from prolonged high interest rates has been so severe that the Federal Reserve will have to cut rates in an emergency meeting, before its next scheduled decision on Sept.
 18. The yield on the two-year Treasury, which closely tracks expectations for the Fed, briefly sank below 3.70% during the morning from 3.88% late Friday and from 5% in April.
 It later recovered and pulled back to 3.89%.

 “The Fed could ride in on a white horse to save the day with a big rate cut, but the case for an inter-meeting cut seems flimsy,” said Brian Jacobsen, chief economist at Annex Wealth Management.
 “Those are usually reserved for emergencies, like COVID, and an unemployment rate of 4.3% doesn’t really seem like an emergency.”